Daphne-Qin/AdventOfCode2021/Problem03/README.md

 Part 1 was simple enough, but then came part 2.
 I first misread the question, so I got the same answer I did for part 1 and didn't question it for some reason.
 During the same run, I even got to add the first [Hall of Shame](https://github.com/Daphne-Qin/AdventOfCode2021#longest-runtimes-hall-of-shame-fame) entry for this year.
 After I reread the question and wrote more code, it took a while for me to realize that I also had another logic error for my edited `gammaEpsilon()` function (and by then, it was around 8 PM).

 I've decided to not stay up until 12 AM again.
-(Although knowing myself, I'd probably do it again in less than a week.)
+(Although knowing myself, I'd probably do it again in less than a week.)[^1]

 Here were my answers:
 | Part 1 | Part 2 |